 The laboratory at USN, along with complementary laboratories in Oslo and Trondheim, constitutes "NorFab" which is the Research Council's investment in infrastructure.
 The program is closely linked to industry cluster which exist regionally and nationally.
 This tight connection to the industry is unique among Norwegian PhD programmes.
-The programme is part of the reseach school "Nano Network" with national labor, where USN's role is to focus on integrated, complete systems with direct industrial relevance.
-Internationally, the academic environment is closely linked to leading research centers in Europe, North America and East Asia.
+The programme is part of the research school "Nano Network" with national labour, where USN's role is to focus on integrated, complete systems with direct industrial relevance.
+Internationally, the academic environment is closely linked to leading research centres in Europe, North America and East Asia.

 The PhD programme's focus areas are:

 1) Ultrasound for medical, maritime and industrial use: Tasks in design and fabrication/integration of ultrasound transducer, such as for imaging of internal organs or for surveying the seabed.

 2) Miniaturised energy sources: Eg. energy harvesting from the environment to supply power to inaccessible systems (such as instrumentation on windmill blades or inside the tires).

 3) Biomedical components: For faster diagnosis, and implantable sensors for monitoring patient health.

 4) High-frequency components: Next-generation radio-, communications- and radar systems.

 5) Micro-optics: Thin polymer films for laser projectors and microlenses.